yazeed1s/sqlweb/README.md

 # sqlweb

 ## About The Tool
-This is a DB web client empowers users to seamlessly connect to relational databases via a user-friendly web interface.
+This is a DB web client that enables users to seamlessly connect to relational databases via a user-friendly web interface.
 It offers a comprehensive set of features designed to enhance your database management experience.

 ## ✨ Features
 - Connect to relational databases, whether hosted locally or remotely.